jericakin/docs/docs/yaml/index.md

 ```

 Note: The `containers` key already indicates that you can run multiple
 Docker images as part of one goal.
-This is useful to add side car
+This is useful to add sidecar
 containers like databases etc. to the execution of the main goal container.

 Because there are no push tests defined in this goal contribution, the `goals`